malvika0x/retail-store-footfall/README.md

 - **Programming Language:** Python
 - **Libraries Used:**
    Pandas - Data Manipulations
    NumPy - numerical operations
    Matplotlib: visualization of a line graph
    Seaborn -Heat Map Visualization
    Scikit-learn - machine learning
 - **Development Environment:** Jupyter Notebook/VS Code

 ## methodology

--Create and load the footfall data
+- Create and load the footfall data
--Handle missing values Normalize
+- Handle missing values Normalize
--Examining Data Using Exploratory Data Analysis -Footfall analysis can be represented using graphs to visualize -Develop a machine learning model that has the ability to -Evaluate model performance
+- Examining Data Using Exploratory Data Analysis
+- Footfall analysis can be represented using graphs to visualize
+- Develop a machine learning model that has the ability to
+- Evaluate model performance
--Result Interpretation
+- Result Interpretation

 ## visualisation(Line Plot + Heatmap)